helium/HIP/xxxx-move-consensus-off-miners.md

 Gateways (presumed as onboard miners):

--Lightweight; both in form factor & complexity -Economic; lowest cost to achieve the same outcome optimally -Security; inability to compromise and/or repurpose hardware for malicious purposes (gaming)
+- Lightweight; both in form factor & complexity
+- Economic; lowest cost to achieve the same outcome optimally
+- Security; inability to compromise and/or repurpose hardware for malicious purposes (gaming)

 Consensus Group:

--Performant; performs necessary compute tasks at peak efficacy/efficiency (fastest, low compute overhead, most energy/cost efficiency)
+- Performant; performs necessary compute tasks at peak efficacy/efficiency (fastest, low compute overhead, most energy/cost efficiency)
--Reliability; maintains highest uptime, least timeouts, least dropped/failed transaction confirmations -Security; robust against potential gaming, attacks, etc., and does not allow for powerful and/or bad actors to compromise the system at scale or via brute force.
+- Reliability; maintains highest uptime, least timeouts, least dropped/failed transaction confirmations
+- Security; robust against potential gaming, attacks, etc., and does not allow for powerful and/or bad actors to compromise the system at scale or via brute force.

 # Stakeholders
 [stakeholders]: #stakeholders